ucsd-cse29/fa24/src/week9/redirect.md

 To use `stderr`, we use an alternative to `printf()`, `fprintf()`, and specify that it should output to the `stderr` stream.
 In `problem.c`, this line is given to you and commented out.
 Uncomment this line, and comment the line above (the original print statement).
 Recompile the program.

 **TASK: Write your observations for each step in your notes and compare!**
+1. Edit problem.c to print out errors to `stderr` instead of `stdout` and recompile.
+2. Run the program (`$ ./problem`) and observe the output.
+Do you notice anything different?
-1. Run the program with no output redirection (`$ ./problem`) and observe the output.
+3. Run the program with output redirection to a file (`$ ./problem > problem.txt`) and observe the output.
 What do you notice?
-2. Run the program with output redirection to a file (`$ ./problem > problem.txt`) and observe the output.
-What do you notice?
 What is the difference between what's in the file and what's on the terminal?
-3. Run the program with output redirection to a file (`$ ./problem 2> errors.txt`) and observe the output.
+4. Run the program with output redirection to a file (`$ ./problem 2> errors.txt`) and observe the output.
 What do you notice?

 UNIX uses `1>` implicitly as the default redirection operator when we just use `>`.
 We can read this as “*redirect to the stream with file descriptor 1*”, where the stream with file descriptor 1 is `stdout`.
 Similarly, `2>` redirects to the stream with file descriptor 2, which is `stderr`.